schottkey7/coding-exercises/hashtags/README.md

 ### Usage

-To initialize the database, run:
+To initialize the database and to download the required nltk packages, run:
 ```
-python initialize_db.py
+python initialize.py
 ```

 Then, to run the application: